mijora/omniva-mapping/readme.md

 - `autoHide` - true or false, if set to true created html container will be hidden (to show use `omniva.show` event).
 - `maxShow` - number of terminals to show in dropdown when searching by address / post code.
+- `showMap` - DEPRECATED.
+Should be left as true.
 - `country_code` - LT, LV, EE - used in queries when searching by address / post code.
 - `terminals` - Omniva terminals array.
 REQUIRED.
 - `path_to_img` - url where omniva images is located.
 REQUIRED.